 We are Stronger As One

 Los Angeles has seen an unprecedented groundswell of public interest in volunteering and civic engagement spurred by the current political climate.
+Angelenos from all walks of life are eagerly seeking opportunities to contribute to community organizations that protect and serve the vulnerable.
 At L.A.
 Works, we believe there is no greater expression of unity than an entire community coming together to support one another through expressions of service.
 Exercising your right to vote is a critical way that you, as a volunteer, can donate your time to the nonprofits you care about in order to support their missions.

 We are all in this together